 Start with the correct category for a short stay.
 A Schengen visa covers up to 90 days in the Schengen area for tourism, family visits, or business.
 If you only plan to visit Denmark, apply through Denmark.
 If you will also see other Schengen countries, apply via the country where you spend most nights.
 Not sure if you need a visa for your dates and route.
 Check the official guidance before you book anything significant.

 If you will visit Denmark, plus Paris or Rome, your file must still show a clear return trip that exits Schengen on a specific day.
 Keep that exit visible from the start.
-A dummy ticket allows you to lock in this proof early without financial risk.

 Build Your Document Stack: Everything Tells One Story